stungeye/Applied-Math-For-Games-1/docs/05-advanced-javascript/01-javascript-functions.md

 ## Callback Functions

-In Javascript functions can be passed as parameters to other functions.
+In Javascript functions can be passed as arguments to other functions.
 We call these "callback functions" as they aren't executed immediately.

-Example: `setTimeout` takes a callback function and a time in milliseconds as arguments.
+For example, `setTimeout` takes a callback function and a time in milliseconds as arguments.
 The callback function is executed after the provided time elapses.

 ```javascript
 function whale() {